wedoforce/sf-dev-101-practice/README.md

       ```bash
       sfdx force:apex:test:run -n BasicTasksTest -r human
       ```
+      It is ok a lot of tests will fail in the beginning - your goal is to write the code to make the tests pass.
 1. :notebook: `How to troubleshoot`
    1. on source push, salesforce will check compiliation and highlight exact lines to address, e.g.
       ```bash